What To Do If Your Rabbit Stops Eating

 What to do if your rabbit has malocclusion:

 Generally, an experienced breeder can tell by three weeks of age or earlier if a rabbit will have genetic malocclusion, and will not allow it to become a future pet.
 But malocclusion can also develop as the rabbit grows (if the lower jaw grows out too far), or be caused by improper care.
 Not feeding enough hay or giving the rabbit safe items to chew can cause late onset malocclusion.
 Make sure you are providing hay to your rabbit at all times and some hardwood sticks or logs for the rabbit to chew on.
-(We love using fresh cut firewood as the rabbits like to nibble the sharp edges.)
+(We love using fresh cut firewood as the rabbits like to nibble the edges.)
+Also watch for your rabbit chewing on metal bars as this can cause tooth or jaw damage, causing malocclusion.
+Find them something more interesting to chew, plan to get them fixed (as sometimes they chew in frustration of raging hormones), and make sure they are getting enough exercise and are not bored.

 GI Stasis and Intestinal Blockages